Oh-Hello-Alex/Template-Unity2020StreamingARwithVuforia-iOS/README.md

 # Template for an AR HLS streaming app built in Unity 2020 with Vuforia - iOS

 This is a blank Unity template for you to build an AR App with Vuforia.
 Once built, when an image is triggered, it will play a streaming video that is hosted externally.
 The video will pause when the trigger image is no longer tracked. <br />
-**Includes a tutorial on How to Build and Update an HLS Streaming AR App in Unity with Vuforia from scratch**
+**Includes a tutorial on How to Build and Update an HLS Streaming AR App in Unity with Vuforia from scratch.**

 ## Versions